 Winning a NCE Tunnelling Award not only provides you and your team with the recognition you deserve, but also a host of other benefits that you might not realise:

-Be recognised by clients and the entire industry as leading the way in the tunnelling sector.
+Be recognised by clients and the entire industry as one of the leaders in the tunnelling sector.

-Benefit from exposure to our independent judging panel make up of industry clients and experts.
+Benefit from sharing your achievements with our independent judging panel.
+The panel consists of industry clients and leading experts.
 Increase your brand awareness across the industry and receive unprecedented exposure from New Civil Engineer coverage online and in the magazine.

 Promote your business as a champion of innovation and gain increased exposure during the entire event.